 Girls can choose to play on the boys team only, but must compete with the boys team in the tournament.
-OR girls can play on the girls team in every scheduled girls match, but can then play in any additional boys matches up to the total number permitted and still participate in the girls tournament.
+Also, girls can play on the girls team in every scheduled girls match, but may play in any additional boys matches up to the total number permitted and still participate in the girls tournament.